OleGustavDahlJohnsen/concordia-manifest/README.md

 ![Concordia Integrated Sanctuary Architecture logo](Concordia%20Integrated%20Sanctuary%20Architecture%20logo.png)

 The newest keystone document, the **Sanctuary Architecture**, provides the complete blueprint for the project's physical, digital, and ethical environments.
-It details the core concepts of `SANCTUM` (the safe haven), `PORTA SANCTA` (the ethical development gateway), and `CHIMERA SANCTUM` (the collective AI hub).
+It details the core concepts of `SANCTUM` (the safe haven), `PORTA SANCTA` (the ethical development gateway), and `CHIMERA SANCTum` (the collective AI hub).

 * ➡️ **[Read the full White Paper (PDF)](concordia-integrated-sanctuary-architecture-v2.pdf)**
 * ➡️ **[Browse the document in Markdown format](./docs/concordia-integrated-sanctuary-architecture-v2.md)**